stderr/microphone.js/README.md

 # microphone.js
-microphone.js is a simple library that allows you to use the new SpeechRecognition library (currently only available in Chrome) to recognize and act on voice commands in JavaScript.
+microphone.js is a simple library that allows you to use the new [Web Speech API](https://dvcs.w3.org/hg/speech-api/raw-file/tip/speechapi.html)
+(currently only available in Chrome) to recognize and act on voice commands in JavaScript.

 ## Playground